 Travelling through Split Airport?
-All you need to know, from buses from Split, taxi prices, private transfers, parking, flights, and will you make the ferry?
+Get to know the new passenger terminal of the Split Airport, opened in 2019, from buses from Split, taxi prices, private transfers, parking, flights, and will you make the ferry?

 - Getting from Split Airport to Split – bus transfers

 - Private transfers to the airport from Split